CLICK HERE FOR VIDEO

 Electric Motor Shop

 Industrious and motivated, young Frank worked hard to help his parents and family.
-At the age of 12, Frank began working at the Electric Motor Shop sweeping, cleaning, listening and learning the business as he worked.
+At the age of 12, Frank began working at the Electric Motor Shop, sweeping, cleaning, listening and learning the business as he worked.
 As a young man, he began buying ownership interests in the shop and when the original owners retired, Frank purchased the remaining shares of the business.
 Under Frank’s leadership and with his entrepreneurial spirit, the business prospered.
 Dick Caglia, Frank’s son, has been the General Manager of Electric Motor Shop for the last 30 years.
 Frank’s daughter, Sally, is Executive Administrator for Caglia Enterprises.
-A truly family-managed business, Electric Motor Shop is a valley landmark: a premier electrical contractor and electrical supply wholesale house.
+Three of Frank’s grandchildren are the next generation of the Caglia family to work at Electric Motor Shop.
+A family-managed business, Electric Motor Shop is a valley landmark: a premier electrical contractor and electrical supply wholesale house.

 Orange Avenue Landfill